• Skip to primary navigation

 • Gochujang: A thick, sweet, smoky Korean chili paste [I recommend Chung Jung One or Sempio].
 Level 1-3 (Mild to Medium) heat is recommended for this recipe.

-• Garlic Cloves: I recommend using fresh garlic for the best aroma.
+• Garlic Cloves: I recommend using fresh garlic for the best flavor.
 Substitution: Jarred minced garlic.

 • White Granulated Sugar: Or substitute with granulated cane sugar, honey, or light corn syrup.